 A headless CMS allows you to easily add content to a website from the admin panel.
 The content is then sent to the source code's repository or stored in a self-hosted server.

 A static site can fetch this data via an API.
-How the information is displayed is controlled entirely by the frontend.
+How the information is displayed is controlled entirely by the front end.

 It's pretty simple to set it up an essential WordPress website.
 However, as you add more features and functions, costs quickly ramp up.
 This is because of WordPress's limited ability to scale.

 For Jamstack - the initial costs for setting up sites are slightly higher than WordPress.
 Jamstack is an architecture and requires more work to set up.
-However, these costs even out in the long run because adding new features take less time to implement with Jamstack.
+However, these costs even out in the long run because adding new features takes less time to implement with Jamstack.

-WordPress began its journey as a purely blogging platform but later evolved into a multi-purpose website creator offering a vast ecosystem of themes and plugins.
+WordPress began its journey as a pure blogging platform but later evolved into a multi-purpose website creator offering a vast ecosystem of themes and plugins.
 Unfortunately, this transformation has limited its performance, scalability, security, and development.